 Titles: 14 Domestic Championships, 7 Copa Libertadores, 2 Intercontinental Cups

 A club that was until recently known as “The King of the Cups” (until Boca overtook their number of international trophies), Independiente has a glorious past, and a present that can best be described as mediocre.
-Fans are notoriously demanding).
-They not only expect success on the pitch, they want beautiful football as well.
+Independiente fans are notoriously demanding —they not only expect success on the pitch, they want beautiful football as well.
 These days, unfortunately, they more often than not go home disappointed.

 Arch Rivals: Racing